Teradata/r-driver/README.md

 `SELECT c1, c2 FROM MyView`

-This technique is also demonstrated in sample program `CharPadding.py`.
+This technique is also demonstrated in sample program `charpadding.R`.

 <a name="Constructors"></a>